 Users act upon their intuitions

-There is no dearth of websites, software and apps on the internet today and most users have probably already seen a product like yours.
-They expect certain behaviours and flow in the product and we should not defer from the standards in order to provide a sense of novelty.
+There is no dearth of websites, software, and apps on the internet today and most users have probably already seen a product like yours.
+They expect certain behaviors and flow in the product and we should not defer from the standards in order to provide a sense of novelty.